 When cooked, the flesh becomes softer and more tender.
 Some popular recipes that use Hatch peppers include:

-Hatch Chiles Rellenos are a delicious dish that uses roasted Hatch chiles as an ingredient
+Hatch Chiles Rellenos are a delicious dish that uses roasted green chiles as the main ingredient, then stuffed and fried.

 Green Chile Stew: This stew is made with pork, hominy, potatoes, and Hatch green chiles.